Ajamillion/clode/docs/architecture.md

 - Prioritize maintainability and incremental delivery over speculative scope while preserving extensibility for advanced research features.
 - Ensure every service can run on a single developer workstation first, then scale out to optional cloud accelerators.

-_Progress snapshot:_ M1 and M2 remain complete, M3 now sits around 93 % after layering SPL delta standard deviation and median absolute deviation alongside the existing correlation/MAE/R²/P95/highest/lowest telemetry and wiring it through Studio + CLI summaries, keeping the overall roadmap near 73 % toward v1.0.
+_Progress snapshot:_ M1 and M2 remain complete while M3 now closes at 100 % after adding piston directivity traces with directivity index telemetry—now surfaced in the Studio spectra overlay—on top of the earlier SPL correlation/MAE/R²/P95/median absolute deviation metrics, keeping the overall roadmap about 75 % toward v1.0.

 ## 2. Guiding Design Principles
 1. **Single source of truth for physics** – a well-tested core simulation/optimization library that both the CLI and UI consume.